Swype

 Swype was a virtual keyboard for touchscreen smartphones and tablets originally developed by Swype Inc., founded in 2002, where the user enters words by sliding a finger or stylus from the first letter of a word to its last letter, lifting only between words.
-It uses error-correction algorithms and a language model to guess the intended word.
+It uses error-correction algorithms and a language model to predict the intended word.
 It also includes a predictive text system, handwriting and speech recognition support.
 Swype was first commercially available on the Samsung Omnia II running Windows Mobile, and was originally pre-loaded on specific devices.

 In October 2011, Swype Inc. was acquired by Nuance Communications where the company continued its development and implemented its speech recognition algorithm, Dragon Dictation.